-Why has Hackney's put it's information on local services and support for children and young people 0-25 with special educational needs and / or disabilities on a website and not printed it out?
+Why has Hackney's put it's information about local services and support for children and young people 0-25 with special educational needs and / or disabilities on a website and not made a printed version?

-We are able to keep updating information on a website in a way that would not be possible if it was printed in a guide or booklet.
+Providing information digitally means services are able to keep updating information on a website in a way that would not be possible if it was printed in a guide or booklet.
 Services locally and nationally are changing and what they offer also changes.

 We are getting very positive feedback from services and professionals that this is working.
 They are saying the website is allowing them to find and share information quickly with families and young people.

-We also try to help people overcome difficulties using the internet by providing the following options.
+We try to help people overcome difficulties using the internet by providing the following options.

 There is a shortlist function where you can save the specific information you have searched for and then print it at the end of your session.
 If you do not have access to a computer you (or someone on your behalf) can print off relevant information in hard copy.
 This can be done from any computer with a printer.
 There are computers available in Hackney for the public use.

 You can find information and a list of venues and location on where you can get free access to the internet and computers on Hackney Councils' website: https://www.hackney.gov.uk/internet-and-computers

 Public computers are also available for use at the following places: